 Figure 6.2.6.2-1: Data Collection from NWDAF via Data Management Service

-1. NWDAF service consumer (e.g. NWDAF, DCCF) identifies that further data from an NWDAF is required in order to perform some operation related to analytics ID.
+1. NWDAF service consumer (e.g. NWDAF, DCCF) identifies that further data from an NWDAF is required in order to perform some operation related to Analytics ID.
 The triggers for further data collection are related to:

-a) the local policies of NWDAF, DCCF (e.g. preparation for future requests for analytics ID as specified in clause 6.2.2.1);
+a) the local policies of NWDAF or DCCF (e.g. preparation for future requests for Analytics ID as specified in clause 6.2.2.1);